ahgamut/torchrecorder/docs/source/README.rst

-`torchrecord`
+`torchrecorder`
 ==========

 |rtd|

-`torchrecord` is a Python package that can be used to record the execution graph of a `torch.nn.Module` and use it to render a visualization of the network structure via `graphviz`.
+`torchrecorder` is a Python package that can be used to record the execution graph of a `torch.nn.Module` and use it to render a visualization of the network structure via `graphviz`.

 Licensed under MIT License.